List of Ghostbusters characters: Vigo the Carpathian

 In addition to the dark arts, Vigo was also skilled in painting.
 This combination provided him with the means to remain within the mortal realm after death.
 Vigo's spirit possesses and remains within his life-size self-portrait, which inevitably arrives at the restoration department of the fictitious Manhattan Museum of Art in 1989.
 In Ghostbusters terminology from West End Games' role-playing game, Vigo would be a Class 4 Full-Torso Apparition, as he was human in appearance and identified easily.
+He is also designated as a Class 4 Possessor in Erik Burnham's Tobin's Spirit Guide: Official Ghostbusters Edition.
 However as the events of Ghostbusters II progressed, Vigo drew strength from the negatively-charged rivers of psychomagnotheric "mood" slime (revealed later in Ghostbusters: The Video Game produced by the Gozarian cultists under Ivo Shandor) flowing beneath Manhattan.
 In doing so, his potency increased to the comparable levels of a Class 7 entity.
 With his newfound power, Vigo manipulates art gallery curator Dr. Janosz Poha into finding a child whose body he can permanently inhabit at the stroke of midnight on New Year's Day, causing a supernatural crisis throughout the city that later labeled as the "Vigo Incident of '89".
 Janosz chooses Oscar, in return for being allowed to take Dana as his wife.
 His plan is foiled by the Ghostbusters' use of positive mood slime, disrupting his attempts to possess Oscar.
-Needing a host, Vigo briefly possesses Ray Stantz, but this allows Winston Zeddemore a better aim for firing his slime blower before Egon Spenglar and Peter Venkman with their neutrona wands and he is again trapped within his painting.
+Needing a host, Vigo briefly possesses Ray Stantz, but this gives Winston Zeddemore a better aim for firing his slime blower while Egon Spengler and Peter Venkman fire their particle throwers at Vigo's painting's canvas without harming Stantz, and he is again trapped within his painting.

-In the animated series The Real Ghostbusters, Vigo was mentioned in the sixth episode of season 5 "Partners in Slime", indicating that there was a version of the character in the animated Ghostbusters canon.
+In the animated series The Real Ghostbusters, Vigo was mentioned in the sixth episode of season 5 "Partners in Slime", indicating that he also exist in the animated Ghostbusters canon as an unseen character.